-Alex Smith heads into his second season as head coach of the Saint Michael's men's lacrosse team in the spring of 2019.
+Alex Smith heads into his third season as head coach of the Saint Michael's men's lacrosse team in the spring of 2020.
 Smith is also the Intramural co-director at the College.

 After Smith was hired in September 2017, the Purple Knights doubled their win total during the spring while tying for seventh in NCAA Division II in man-down defense (80.0%).
 Saint Michael's posted its fewest turnovers in a decade, its lowest goals-against average (9.57) in five seasons, and the fourth-most caused turnovers (133) in program annals.
 The Purple and Gold reeled off three straight wins in mid-March, yielding only 13 goals in that stretch, when the Purple Knights posted three straight shutout periods for the first time since April 6, 2006.
 Their shutout streak reached 56:55 at one point, their longest since the 2004 season.
 The Purple and Gold downed Georgian Court (N.J.)
 University, 9-6, on March 15 for Smith's 100th collegiate coaching victory.
 During its home finale, Saint Michael's lost to the top-ranked team in the nation, Le Moyne College, by a slim 10-8 margin.